hedera-dev/hello-future-world-js/README.md

      Instead, you can create HTS tokens using only SDK methods.
      These have equivalent functionality to ERC20 or ERC721 tokens, but can be created with much less effort.
-   - `.setTokenType` is sued to specify that this should be a fungible token.
+   - `.setTokenType` is used to specify that this should be a fungible token.
    - `.setTokenName`, `.setTokenSymbol`, `.setDecimals`, and `.setInitialSupply` are used to configure the token.
    - `.sign`, `.execute`, and `.getReceipt` are used to complete transaction.